-1. Associated points of $M$ are precisely the generic points of irreducible components of support of some elements in $M$ (viewed as global section on $X = \text{Spec} A$).
+- Associated points of M are precisely the generic points of irreducible components of support of some elements in M (viewed as global section on X = \text{Spec} A).

-2. $M$ has finitely many associated points
+- M has finitely many associated points

-Notice that $m_p = 0$ iff $x m = 0$ for some $x \not \in p$, i.e. $\text{ann}(m) \not \subset p$.
-In other words, $p \in \text{Supp}(m)$ iff $\text{ann}(m) \subset p$.
+Notice that m_p = 0 iff x m = 0 for some x \not \in p, i.e. \text{ann}(m) \not \subset p.
+In other words, p \in \text{Supp}(m) iff \text{ann}(m) \subset p.

-So $\text{Supp}(m)$ consists of exactly the prime ideals of $A$ containing $\text{ann}(m)$.
+So \text{Supp}(m) consists of exactly the prime ideals of A containing \text{ann}(m).
 Thus its irreducible components should correspond to the minimal such prime ideals.
-In other words, the associated primes of $A$ lying inside support of $m$ are exactly minimal prime ideals containing $\text{ann}(m)$.
-Thus from (1) and (2), we already can deduce that if $f \in A$ annihilates some nonzero $m \in M$ then $f$ lies inside some associated point of $M$ (namely those lying inside $\text{Supp}(m)$).
+In other words, the associated primes of A lying inside support of m are exactly minimal prime ideals containing \text{ann}(m).
+Thus from (1) and (2), we already can deduce that if f \in A annihilates some nonzero m \in M then f lies inside some associated point of M (namely those lying inside \text{Supp}(m)).

 -------

 Lemma.
-Let $A = k[x_1, \ldots, x_n]/(f)$.
-Then $A$ has no embedded points.
+Let A = k[x_1, \ldots, x_n]/(f).
+Then A has no embedded points.

 Proof.
-Let $p$ be an associated prime.
-Then $p$ is a minimal prime ideal containing $\text{ann}(g)$ for some $g \in A^*$.
-We claim that $p$ is a minimal prime ideal containing $f$.
-Indeed, if $\text{ann}(g) \neq 0$, then $f \mid hg$ for some $h$ but $f \not \mid g$, so by unique factorization, $f$ and $g$ must have some greatest common divisor $1 \neq f_1 \neq f$.
-Suppose $f = f_1 f_2$.
-Then $\text{ann}(g) = (f_2).$ Thus $p$ is a minimal prime ideal containing $f_2$, and must also be a minimal prime ideal containing $f$.
+Let p be an associated prime.
+Then p is a minimal prime ideal containing \text{ann}(g) for some g \in A^*.
+We claim that p is a minimal prime ideal containing f.
+Indeed, if \text{ann}(g) \neq 0, then f \mid hg for some h but f \not \mid g, so by unique factorization, f and g must have some greatest common divisor 1 \neq f_1 \neq f.
+Suppose f = f_1 f_2.
+Then \text{ann}(g) = (f_2).
+Thus p is a minimal prime ideal containing f_2, and must also be a minimal prime ideal containing f.

 No comments: